 She says this approach can help two people decide whether or not their values align and if they want to move forward.

-Another key step in developing a connection is doing some research about the other person, whether it’s a full background check or something less formal.
+Another key step in developing a connection — either physical, emotional, or spiritual — is doing some research about the other person, whether it’s a full background check or something less formal.

 “In some cases, it makes sense to conduct a formal background check from the very beginning because of high-profile jobs, small children, or peace of mind,” Robinson says.
 “It is also fair to say that in our digital era, most people are gathering some informal background intel on you even if it's just a Google or social media search.”